DetlevCM/chemical-kinetics-solver/Readme.txt

 To build the code, both a C++ compiler and a Fortran compiler are required.
 C++11 needs to be supported as a minimum required.

-Bug notice:
-Since a major redesign of bits of the code, carried out to improve future stabibility and expandability, odepack suffers from an instability.
-This can be resolved by carrying out the initial calculations with a very small timestep, e.g. to 1e-25 seconds with a step of 1e-26 seconds.
-This should not affect the final result.
-(...until a proper solution is found)